ImperialCollegeLondon/rse-chemistry-hackathon/index.md

 * Reproducibility doesn't happen by itself
 * Open science and reproducibility go hand in hand
 * You'll thank yourself later
+* Technology is driving change and providing opportunities

 ## Organisations that care